October 2015 marked the 15th anniversary of UNSCR 1325 and the Women, Peace and Security Agenda.

 - Urge Member States to ensure that the development of NAPs is a bottom-up, inclusive process that involves multiple stakeholders and actors (including national/local governments, civil society, religious and community leaders, academics, practitioners and others), while empowering and raising the voices of conflict-affected women.

 - Acknowledge violent and dominating masculinities as drivers of conflict, as part of a holistic gendered approach to conflict prevention.

 Other WILPF Highlights and Engagement:

-- Madeleine Rees, WILPF's Secretary-General, serves on the Political Advisory Group of the Global Study.
+- Madeleine Rees, WILPF's Secretary-General, served on the Political Advisory Group of the Global Study.

-- The WPS Programme serves on the sub-working group for the Global Study.
+- The WPS Programme served on the sub-working group for the Global Study.

-- The WPS Programme is part of the NGO Working Group, which has co-sponsored the Civil Society Survey.
+- The WPS Programme was part of the NGO Working Group, which has co-sponsored the Civil Society Survey.

 - The WPS Programme has been hosting numerous consultations in 2014 and 2015 to ensure that the voices of women working in conflict situations are heard and reflected.